South Sulawesi campaign of 1946–1947: Background of the insurgency

 Between 1816 and 1905, the Dutch consolidated their control over the Bugis states of South Sulawesi.
 By 1911, the Dutch had integrated the entire region into the Dutch East Indies.
 Dutch rule was interrupted by the Japanese invasion of the East Indies during World War Two.
-During the Japanese occupation of Indonesia, Sulawesi along with much of eastern Indonesia was administrated by the Imperial Japanese Navy which sought to suppress local Republican and nationalist movements in contrast to the Army-dominated occupations of Java and Sumatra.
+During the Japanese occupation of the Dutch East Indies, Sulawesi along with much of eastern Indonesia was administrated by the Imperial Japanese Navy which sought to suppress local Republican and nationalist movements in contrast to the Army-dominated occupations of Java and Sumatra.
 Following the Japanese surrender in August 1945, the nationalist movement in Sulawesi established contact with Sukarno's Republican administration in Java.

-However, allied forces were already present in Borneo before the proclamation and the NICA established control according to the Van Mook-MacArthur Civil Affairs Agreement.
+However, allied forces were already present in Borneo before the proclamation and the NICA established control according to the Van Mook–MacArthur Civil Affairs Agreement.
 By 5 April 1946, most of the local Republican administration including Governor Sam Ratulangi were imprisoned by the returning Dutch authorities.
 The Dutch also interned the pro-Republican aristocracy and their supporters.
 Despite this, resistance continued in the form of pro-Republican intellectuals and guerrillas, surviving nobility and Java-based militants.
 The Dutch downplayed the local resistance as manifestations of international Communism and Javanese domination, portraying the native populations as contented and resistant to revolutionary change.

-When the British and Australian Allies July 13, 1946, left Sulawesi the Dutch were also facing persistent violence.
+When the British and Australian Allies left Sulawesi on 13 July 1946, the Dutch were also facing persistent violence.
 On 15 November 1946 the Linggadjati Agreement (Linggajati in modern Indonesian spelling) was concluded by the Dutch administration and the unilaterally declared Republic of Indonesia in the village of Linggajati, Kuningan Regency, near Cirebon in which the Dutch recognised the republic as exercising de facto authority in Java, Madura and Sumatra.
 Sulawesi (or Celebes) stayed De jure part of the Dutch East Indies.